Page updated 28th October 2013

-The building was used by Judge Jeffreys during the Bloody Assizes to impose the will of James II on the West Country rebels who had supported the Duke of Monmouth's rebellion, and his attempt for the throne, in 1685.
+The building was said to be used by Judge Jeffreys during the Bloody Assizes to impose the will of James II on the West Country rebels who had supported the Duke of Monmouth's rebellion, and his attempt for the throne, in 1685.
 During the late eighteenth century a boot maker traded from the shop and from 1825, a clock maker.
-From 1839 Thomas Knott a chemist and druggist traded from the premises, after he vacated premises on the opposite side at 220 High Street, where Queen Street was later cut.
+From 1839, Thomas Knott a chemist and druggist traded from the premises, after he vacated premises on the opposite side at 220 High Street, where Queen Street was later cut.
 By 1862 the business was in the hands of Mr Charles Ham, who would also thrive as a chemist in the city.

 John Hinton Lake was born in Exeter in 1845, the son of William Caperon Lake, a tailor in Castle Street and Jane Hinton.
 At the age of 24, John married Ellen Neck in St Sidwells and the couple had seven children.